evgeniyBog/Your.MD/README.md

     - http://localhost:8080/search?query=I have a sore throat and headache.

 ##Implementation details:
 Indexing appears once on first application startup (if ElasticSearch is running).
+If index exists, and dictionary has the same number of words no indexing would occure.
+Words are indexed as [percolator queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-percolate.html#_indexing_percolator_queries).

 Dictionary is cached from file into memory HashMap, and used by service to: a) Add words into Elasticsearch index b) Find word by id from index.

 Each query from user is cached using Ehcache.
 So no index hit would occure in case of repeating query.

+Search for query occures on the Elasticsearch node using [Percolate API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-percolate.html#_percolate_api)

 Note: Elasticsearch was started AFTER service start-up, indexing will occure on first search